tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-12-06-ppw-hardcore-friday-barszcz-z-krzeslami.md

 * Finally Biesiad pulls the gift for the winner of Fatal Four Way Match - a contract for [PpW Championship](@/c/ppw-championship.md) match at [PpW Gruba Przesada](@/e/ppw/2025-01-25-ppw-gruba-przesada.md), which he supposedly stole from Gustav's invoice folder he held for Mister Z.
 * Gabriel Queen reads out loudly the details of the contract, declares that he is "coming for Gustav's ass" and signs the contract.

-### Santa Biesiad vs Faeger
+### Santa Biesiad vs Feager

 * Timestamp: `0:28:24`
-* [Faeger](@/w/faeger.md) makes his entrance to the ring.
+* [Feager](@/w/feager.md) makes his entrance to the ring.
 Biesiad declares, that his opponent will also recieve a gift.
 He pulls out some vodka and condoms from the bag, strongly suggesting that Faeger should "Drink, have sex and F-off".
 * The match beggins and lasts for about 20 minutes.
 [Sędzia Kornel](@/w/sedzia-kornel.md) is the referee but due to match impromptu nature it is most propably hardcore match by default.
 * Match is filled with usage of objects such as chairs, ladders, tables, sledgehammers and even a christmas tree from the stage.
-* Finally, the match ends after Santa Biesiad hits Faeger with his signature from top of the ladder.
+* Finally, the match ends after Santa Biesiad hits Feager with his signature from top of the ladder.
 * Winner: Biesiad by pinfall
 * After the match Biesiad celebrates for a while when the ringcrew is cleaning up the ring.